 Want even more beyond-Yosemite Valley tips?
 You got it!

-Check out NPCA’s ParkScapes program that offers two trips to Yosemite in the next year!
+Check out NPCA’s travel program, which is offering two trips to Yosemite in the next year.

 About the author